 Practicing and Fine-Tuning Before Trading With Real Capital

 Go through many charts to find examples of the pattern.
 This should be during the time of day YOU trade.
 Use a 1-minute chart and account for your spread when assessing stop loss levels and profit targets.
 See how the strategy would have faired for you, based on the patterns you see.
-Don’t trade the Snap-Back strategy until you find a way to make it profitable for you and your circumstances.
+Don’t trade the Snap-Back strategy with real money until you find a way to make it profitable for you and your circumstances.

 The 1-minute chart is the only time frame I day trade, and the EURUSD is the only pair I day trade.
 If you trade other time frames, pairs, at a different time of the day, or trade with a large spread, I have no idea if this strategy will work for you.
 I also have no idea what your eyes see that mine don’t, or vice versa.
 This is why you need to go through your charts and practice the strategy before risking real capital with it.